 Corps de Ballet

-Elsbree's lead roles with the Royal Danish Ballet include the Blue Girl in Jerome Robbins' Dances at a Gathering, the Student in Flemming Flindt's The Lesson, and Olympia in John Neumeier's Lady of the Camellias among over 30 other soloist and corps de ballet roles.
-She originated roles as the Fairy of Song in Christopher Wheeldon's The Sleeping Beauty, the ensemble in Yuri Possokhov's Narcissum, and most recently, the Golden Cockerel in Alexei Ratmansky's The Golden Cockerel.
+Elsbree's lead roles with the Royal Danish Ballet included the Blue Girl in Jerome Robbins' Dances at a Gathering, the Student in Flemming Flindt's The Lesson, and Olympia in John Neumeier's Lady of the Camellias among over 30 other soloist and corps de ballet roles.
+She originated roles as the Fairy of Song in Christopher Wheeldon's The Sleeping Beauty, the ensemble in Yuri Possokhov's Narcissum, and the Golden Cockerel in Alexei Ratmansky's The Golden Cockerel.

 Elsbree has performed at the Palais Garnier Opera House in Paris, France, the Royal Opera House in Muscat, Oman, the Hungarian State Opera House in Budapest, Hungary and the David H. Koch Theater in New York City, among others worldwide.